KnowOneActual/KnowOneActual/README.md

 ### Hi there, I'm Beau Bremer

+### Hi there, I'm Beau Bremer

 I'm a tech generalist with a deep-seated passion for ensuring systems run smoothly and efficiently.
 With a background spanning IT operations, audio-visual technical services, and project management, I bring a highly analytical and solution-oriented approach to complex challenges.

+⚡ Fun fact: When I'm not troubleshooting networks, I'm usually hunting for new music or starting my journey into learning how to create it.

 This GitHub profile is where I explore my interests in code, build practical tools, and document my learning journey.